 If you are someone who finds it difficult to get in touch with the feeling of sadness, and usually find yourself expressing negativity with anger, you might find it easier to journal about anger first.
 To properly grieve, we have to express a whole range of emotions, and they will come in their own time.
 It is important to take your time with this whole process and let it unfold naturally.

 4. What makes me angry?
 When do I feel angriest?
 What does anger feel like for me?

 A lot of survivors are afraid to express feelings of anger.
 This could be because as a child, showing anger was met with anger from parents or caretakers, and so we learnt to suppress it.
 It could be because we feel like once we get in touch with our suppressed anger, it might result in violence towards ourselves or others.
 For these reasons it might feel safer for us to express or feel our sadness, rather than anger.

-It can be so healing to get in touch with our anger and express it in healthy ways.
-What happened to us was fundamentally wrong, it was unfair and unjust and we have every right to feel outraged as our adult self, at what our child selves were subjected to.
+Healing means getting in touch with our anger and expressing it in healthy ways.
+What happened to us was fundamentally wrong, it was unfair and unjust and we have every right to feel outraged at what our child selves were subjected to.
 Of course, this applies equally to survivors of trauma and abuse in adulthood.
-Allowing ourselves to feel that anger is us placing the blame squarely where it belongs rather than blaming ourselves.
+Allowing ourselves to feel that anger is us placing the blame squarely where it belongs, rather than blaming ourselves.